Apply NowRegister for FallWagner Alumni Program

 - Increase awareness and sensitivity

-- Understand how these needs and values affect their role in individual and group counseling
+- Understand how these needs and values affect your role in individual and group counseling

 - Explore contemporary life issues from both a secular and Jewish perspective.